Novant Health’s Angela Yochem on changing the cost center mindset

 With so many things coming at you, what is the thought process or lens you look through when evaluating new opportunities, whether it’s a new role at your company or a new industry?

-I have three criteria that I look at.
+There are three things I consider.
 The first is mission.
 I’ve had the great privilege of working in a variety of industries, for a variety of companies.
 One of the things I’ve learned about myself is that if the company is trying to do something meaningful to make our communities better, if there’s a mission that supports growth of communities and health of communities in the broadest possible sense, those are the things that motivate me.
 I love to know my work is doing good in the world.

 The second thing is impact, and when I say impact, I mean personal impact.
 If any number of leaders could fill a role and keep the lights on, then that role is less interesting to me than a role that very few people could do well.
 Roles that require transformative leadership, deep digital expertise, a creative mindset and courage – these are the roles that are hard to fill, regardless of the associated title, be it CEO or CDO or COO.
 I want to make sure that my particular talents are needed to have an impact for the company and make a difference to the stakeholders.